coding-club-linz/rust-meetup-concept/README.md

 # Rust Meetup Linz

+**Rust Meetup is alive and can be found online at [https://rust-linz.at](https://rust-linz.at).** This repository has been used for preparing the meetup.
+As the meetup has started successfully, this repository was archived.

 ## Einleitung

 *Rust* ist in den letzten Jahren zu einer beliebten Technologie geworden (vgl.
 [Stackoverflow Survey 2020](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages)).
 Viele Entwicklerinnen und Entwickler sind neugierig auf die Sprache und würden gerne mehr darüber erfahren.
 Darum planen wir vom Coding Club Linz den Start eines Rust Meetups.